Are you planning a backyard luau or Hawaiian themed party? Keep scrolling for the best Hawaiian dessert recipes worth trying out!

 This recipe includes Hawaiian haupia filling, but you can totally skip it if you are making them fresh at a party.

-One of my favorite desserts in Hawaii are coconut cream pies.
-You’ll find them at all kinds of mom and pop restaurants in Hawaii.
+One of my favorite desserts in Hawaii is coconut cream pies.
+You’ll find them at all kinds of mom-and-pop restaurants in Hawaii.

 These are served chilled.
 Sometimes you’ll even see them in show fridges when you first enter a cafe.